Tinnitus: Stopping the Sound in Your Head

 tinnitus should get medical care to rule out any physical problems.

+with both problems.
 You may want to try these treatments:

 A masking device.
 This device makes a low-level sound.
 It helps you to ignore the tinnitus and fall